 Try to stay in the present day.

 The problem is that Senator Gallagher does not wish to remember that.
-We have to tell him, to remind him that his party can never be trusted again to be in government by itself.
+We have to tell him and remind him that his party can never be trusted again to be in government by itself.
 That is why we have a confidence and supply arrangement, whereby we can work together to ensure we never return to what was done in the boom-and-bust era of Bertie Ahern and Charlie McCreevy, when the Senator's party leader was at the Cabinet table and was happy to acquiesce.

 I think the people are more interested to learn what the Government is going to do about housing rather than in a history lesson, with respect.

 One can learn from history.
 That is why Rebuilding Ireland is the cornerstone.
 Yes, we have a road to travel and I accept we have a great deal of work to do.
 It is unacceptable that people are waiting.
 That is why the Government made an announcement on the affordable scheme last week.
 It is important that we build more houses and we create the environment in which to do that.
 Members will find that there is no reluctance on my part as Leader or from Members on this side of the House to do that.
-It is about ensuring that we house people of all ages and in all communities.
+It is about ensuring we house people of all ages and in all communities.
 It is critically important that we give people hope and confidence.
 That is what Rebuilding Ireland is about.

 Senator Conway-Walsh addressed the issue of chronic pain.
 As a former Chairman of the Oireachtas Joint Committee on Health, I invited Chronic Pain Ireland to come before the committee.
-Dealing with chronic pain is an extraordinary situation in our health system as there is no one condition in some cases, people fall between the cracks.
+Dealing with chronic pain is an extraordinary situation in the health system as there is no one condition in some cases, people fall between the cracks.
 We need to have this issue addressed and I would be happy for the Minister for Health to come to this House.
 It is critically important that people who are in chronic pain but whose condition remains uncategorised receive a fair hearing.

 One can see the difference now.